resource/lab-node-heroku-urltoimage/README.md

 lab-url2png-heroku
 ==================

-### Description

-Converting a URL to a PNG on Heroku with PhantomJS and ExpressJS
+Converting a URL to a PNG on Heroku with PhantomJS and ExpressJS is surprisingly easy.
+Just takes a little bit of finess with what are called build packs.
+YOu can read more about [build packs](https://devcenter.heroku.com/articles/buildpack-binaries) on [Heroku](http://heroku.com).

 ### Disclaimer